 |On Snow Feel|

 Burton Social 2015 - 2010 Review by The Good Ride

-The Burton Social takes their V-Rocker tech to their entry level board.
+The Burton Social takes its V-Rocker tech to their entry level board.
 It’s a good board to get to know the park with and is very forgiving.
-The edge hold isn’t the best but all in all the social is very fun park ride when the conditions are good.
+The edge hold isn’t the best but all in all the social is a very fun park ride when the conditions are good.

 Powder: This true twin floats well for a board of this size and shape.
 It borders on being good.